lngnmn2/planC/docs/c.md

 Mathematicians would have already been alarmed about using an ordinary member of a set as a special case, instead of having a well-defined *sum-type* or a *disjoint union* &#x2013; the traditional and well-understood way mathematics deals with &ldquo;distinct possibilities&rdquo;.

 This is actually a matter of principle.
 One obviously can partition a set further into subsets using *such-that* clauses with *predicates* and logical operators. `forall x, except x=0` is *easy* but stupid.
 Just as `forall x, except -1`, which means something else.
+These rules are stated informally and cannot be checked by a type-checker, unlike a tagged disjoint unions, which form the basis of proper sum-types.

 Mathematicians favor (and seek) *uniformity*.
 They also favor and seek well-understood common (or even universal) *algebraic structures* which *emerge* again and again through different branches of mathematics (for a reason &#x2013; it has something to do with the underlying structure of the Universe itself).